hjuntan/tp/docs/DeveloperGuide.md

 #### Implementation

-`Edit` for a person can be added or removed using the `edit` command.
+`Edit` on a person can be done using the `edit` command.
 The `EditCommand` class is responsible for handling the editing of a person's information.
 This command is implemented through `EditCommand` which extend the `Command` class.

-A new `Edit` can be added by specifying `nusId`, and `NAME`, `PHONE_NUMBER`, `EMAIL`, `TAG` and `GROUP` are optional fields but the user needs to enter at least 1 of these optional fields.
+A new `Edit` can be added by specifying a compulsory `NUSID`, while `NAME`, `PHONE_NUMBER`, `EMAIL`, `TAG` and `GROUP` are optional fields but the user needs to enter at least 1 of these optional fields.

 <box type="info" seamless>